sumitkhopkar25/heritage-site-search-engine/README.md

 ```

 Navigate to the localhost IP address and default port (which is by default http://127.0.0.1:5000/) to open the website.

+# Development
+The crawler code can be improved to handle all exceptions, since currently not all heritage sites are being able to be fetched.
+Also, the description section is not correct for the heritage sites of some countries such as India, China and the U.S. More Language Models can be tried out in place of Vector Space Model.
+If another language model is used then even the TF-IDF code would need to be changed since indexing is different for different retrieval algorithms.

 # Acknowledgments
 The code to find the most visually similar images is acquired from the following github repository -